MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/Enter-PSSession.md

 ### -Port

-Specifies the network port on the remote computer that is used for this command.
+Specifies the network port on the remote computer that's used for this command.

 In PowerShell 6.0 this parameter was included in the **HostName** parameter set which supports Secure Shell (SSH) connections.